Chenyt-Dev/coding/String.md

 * Just need to simulate the process.
 Simple question.
 * For speeding, it's better to not using the hash map.
 But use something like arrays, case.

+### 14. Longest Common Prefix
+* Multiple solutions.
+* Thought using substring is a good idea.